-6.1 Storm Tracks
+7.1 Storm tracks

 The CAM3 bias in the northern hemisphere is dominated by errors in the handling of the two storm tracks.
-This is not too surprising since the vorticity is largest upstream and along these tracks.
+This is not too surprising since the vorticity is largest upstream and slightly north of these tracks (comparing Figs. 1 with 3g-i).
 The error is dominated by the horizontal advection terms, though the two terms have quite a bit of cancellation.
-Despite the cancellation, biases in these individual terms reappears when all the linear terms are combined.
+Despite the cancellation, biases in these individual terms along with the divergence term reappear when all the linear terms are combined.
 The transient terms bias reverses sign with height over the NPST and NAST because different terms rise to prominence: the vertical vorticity advection at low levels and the meridional advection at upper levels.
 It is also not surprising that the horizontal advection terms be prime contributors to the vorticity bias equation because measures of the storm tracks reveal two significant problems.
 First, measures of the storm strength (such as transient kinetic energy, transient enstrophy, and vorticity are much less in CAM3 even though the time mean jet streams are generally well simulated.
 In addition to amplitude, the track error, especially for the downstream end of the NAST is quite severe.